owntone/owntone-server/docs/advanced/outputs-alsa.md

     )
     ```

     Look at the names output and choose the one that fits.
 The outputs can be something like:

-    ```
+    ```shell
     # laptop
     Master
     Headphone